 That is, what I want to believe is cause = effect . . .

-First came the cause, then followed the event (of course)
+First came the cause, then the event

 When there is an occurrence—especially one not expected nor seemingly having been predictable—the human brain/consciousness often (usually?) sees this occurrence as an effect.
 The brain/consciousness then goes looking for a cause.
 When a cause is not found, some people write the whole affair off as a “mere” coincidence.